Griswold Cookware

 In 2018, Linda once again resolved to make the lamb cake for her family’s Easter dinner.
 She failed to heed her own advice to practice before making the cake the same day as the family holiday gathering.

-Below is a photo of Linda’s 2018 lamb cake.
-While the ears remained fixed to the head and the head to the body given the embedded toothpicks, the front and back of the body were ripped asunder.
-Once more the lamb did not meet the “Brenda” standard, and the family did not have lamb cake for dessert.
+This time, the ears remained fixed to the head and the head to the body given the embedded toothpicks, but the front and back of the body were ripped asunder.
+Once more, the lamb did not meet the “Brenda” standard, and the family did not have lamb cake for dessert.

 At the April 2018 GCICA convention in Baton Rouge, Louisiana, Linda talked to Brenda about her persistent difficulties with the Griswold lamb cake mold.
 I overheard Brenda telling Linda, “Baker’s Joy!
 Lots and lots of Baker’s Joy!”

 Linda vowed anew to prepare a Griswold lamb cake to the “Brenda” standard.
-She resolved to take her own advice and to make the cake to the “Brenda” standard in advance of any celebration.
+She resolved to take her own advice and to make the cake to the “Brenda” standard before the actual date of the celebration.
 “Practice makes perfect” became her new motto.

 original griswold hang tag with recipe for rabbit and lamb cake mold vintage antique cast iron